Neurons and governance

 assignment of nodes to subnet blockchains

-whether upgrades to canister software or management services are allowed or not
+whether upgrades to smart contract canister software or management services are allowed or not

 In addition, only members of the governance body can vote to approve or deny requests to upgrade Internet Computer replicas or modify the Internet Computer protocol.

 Because tokens on the Internet Computer are generally liquid, they do not represent a stable enough commitment on the part of their holders for them to be used for governance purposes.
 To provide the stability required for responsible governance, tokens can be converted to neurons.
 A neuron represents a number of ICP tokens that cannot be exchanged for a minimum period of time (the lock-up period).

 When a person or organization has some number of ICP tokens locked up in a neuron, the neuron holder has the right to vote on governance issues, and to be paid for voting in proportion to the number of ICP locked up and the length of the lock-up period and the relative number of votes cast.

 The Internet Computer tracks the number of ICP tokens that are locked up in neurons and provides the logic necessary for voting in conjunction with managing ICP token account balances.